 Validation: Does the system allow validation of fault by viewing the raw signal processing waveforms/component details?

-Certifications – is the system STC certified?
+Certifications - is the system STC certified and can the provider show you the certificates?

 We've specifically designed Foresight to have an intuitive, modern user-interface that allows maintainers, flight operations teams, and safety officers to access and use the system without the help of outside experts or specialized talent.
 While GPMS technical support stands by ready to help, typicaly teams are up and running the day the system is installed.